ThunderboltDev/Jupiter-Cookie-Stealer/README.md

 6. steals wifi infomation
 7. AES 256 Bit Encoding

+## UPDATED
+1. Added Minecraft stealer
+2. Takes a picture of the camera
+3. Crashes PC if the computer is blacklisted

 ## ⚠️DISCLAIMER⚠️
 This program was made for Educational Purposes and any actions you do is your fualt while using this program!